TylerLoewen/Voxel-World-and-A-star-Road-Generator/README.md

 ## Getting Started

 Download the project and Unity3D.
-Navigate to `Procedural Voxel World and A-star Road Generation > Assets > Scenes` and open one of the scenes to launch Unity3D.
+Navigate to `Voxel World and A-star Road Generator > Assets > Scenes` and open one of the scenes to launch Unity3D.

 ### Prerequisites